-Our next workshop will be focused on designing conditioning workouts for functional fitness athletes.
+Our next workshop will be focused on designing effective training templates.

-Here’s some of the questions we will address:
+Here’s some of the topics we will address:

 Here’s the details:

-- The workshop will be limited to 10 participants so we can make sure everyone has an opportunity to have their programs reviewed.
+- The workshop will be limited to 12 participants so we can make sure everyone has an opportunity to receive individualized feedback on their templates

-- Registration for the workshop closes next Wednesday, 3/31.
+- Registration for the workshop closes Saturday, 9/10

 Do I have to already be doing programming for high-level athletes to do this workshop?

 No. This workshop is intended for people who are interested in improving their program design skills and their understanding of programming, but it’s not important that people already have experience working with tons of athletes.